ironbar/arc25/docs/05_Solution_Summary.md

 ##### How AI might solve ARC

-Focusing on efficiency the best configuration for ARC might be the following:
+Focusing on efficiency, the best configuration for ARC might be the following:

 ![how-ai-might-solve-arc](res/how-ai-might-solve-arc.png)